 If you really love Scotland, you might want to start with the country’s Gaelic name – Alba.
 Of course, this doesn’t mean that you can’t get a little more specific with your names.
 If you’re in love with Scotland’s many lakes, you might instead choose Loch.
 Love the country’s forests?
 You might think about naming your dog Ainsley (woodland).
 Glen (valley) is, of course, another good name that can honor the landscape of Scotland, as is Bein (mountain).

 Let’s say that you would rather choose a name that has something to do with your dog’s looks.
 Duff (dark) is a great name for a black dog, while a white dog might better be named Fiona.
 Does your dog have a reddish hue?
 If so, Roisin (or Rosheen) might be a good name for your little rose.
 If he or she is a little more feisty, though, Aidan (fire) might be a better bit.
 A tiny dog might be a great Bairn (baby), while a pretty dog could be Bean (fair).
-A great name for the second dog in a litter is Tavish (twin), while a dog who loves to bark could be a fantastic Effie (well-spoken).
+A great name for the second dog in a litter is Tavish (twin), while a dog who barks at everything could be a fantastic Effie (well-spoken).

 If none of these seem to work, you might want to go with something a little more generic.
 Want to give a dog a great Gaelic name sight unseen?
 That’s simple – just call him or her Madra (dog)!

 Another great way to find a good name for your pet is to look at different family names in Scotland.
 Not only does the English-speaking world have many different surnames derived from Scotland, but there are also many clans that lend their names to families all over the world.
 Below are just a few of these names that might help you to name your dog.